 It is not controversial to say that Aristotle explicitly uses change to lead us to ontological concepts in Phys.
 I. For change to be, being must be multiple.
 Aristotle claims explicitly that the analysis of change decides how many being is, both for his predecessors and for himself.

-Let us summarize the framework of the argument that we have examined in Phys.
-I.7–9: Aristotle declared that the question of how many principles (archai) there are is the same as the question of how many beings there are.
-Answering this question requires us to give an account of what being is, and why, that is, ontology.
-The ancients, he said, declared that being is one and undifferentiated because they rejected the existence of coming-to-be.
-Aristotle then gives his own answer to how many beings there are by examining the phenomenon of coming-to-be (genesis).
+I argued that the framework of the argument of Phys.
+I is this: Aristotle declared that the question of how many principles (archai) there are is the same as the question of how many beings there are.
+Answering this question requires an account of what being is, and why, that is, ontology.
+The ancients, Aristotle argued, declared that being is one and undifferentiated because they rejected the existence of coming-to-be.
+He gives his own answer to how many beings there are by examining the phenomenon of coming-to-be (genesis).
 For coming-to-be to exist, being and non-being cannot be mixed.
-For coming-to-be to exist, then, being must be multiple and definite in aspect.
+For coming-to-be to exist, then, being must be multiple, positive, and definite in aspect.
 Specifically, it must be such that form and its opposite, privation, are distinguished both from one another and from an underlying material or thing.
 The underlying thing must possess the special capacity (dunamis) to be each of them, while also being different than they are.
 The underlying thing thus allows being to be composite, and its composite character means that both being and non-being are specific or definite: to be is to be something in particular, and the same goes for not-being.
 Thus, for Aristotle, all coming-to-be is coming to be something, and all being in the primary sense is being-something in particular.
 The basis for the claim that being is many is not language, or not only language, since the distinction between underlying material and form depends on change.

 In claiming that change is the basis of the argument for the multiplicity of being in Phys.
 I, I do not intend to make a strong claim about the history of Aristotle’s thinking on the subject.
-Given the range and diversity of his own work, it seems unlikely that he came to formulate this fundamentally original ontological position by following just one line of thought.
+Given the range and diversity of his work, it seems unlikely that he came to formulate this fundamentally original ontological position by following just one line of thought.
 It is much more plausible that he arrived at it by having traveled many pathways.
 For this reason, it seems unlikely that the idea of a plural ontology came to Aristotle solely through the examination of change, and for the same reason, it also seems unlikely that it came to Aristotle on purely logical or metaphysical grounds.
 But telling such a story was not my aim.
 What I attempted to establish was, instead, that change offers the strongest available reason for thinking that being is multiple in aspect.
 Phys.
 I.7–9 provides the best and clearest argument for ontological multiplicity that is available in the corpus.

-For all of its accomplishments, the argument of Physics I only opened the door to the claim that change is.
-The analysis depended on change, but it neither defined what change is, nor established that it exists, because it is made within the constraints of categorical being.
-To define change, and show that it is, it is necessary to establish a different sense of being entirely, in Physics III.1–2.
+For all of its accomplishments, the argument of Phys.
+I only opened the door to the claim that change is.
+The analysis dealt with change, but it neither defined what change is, nor established that it exists, because it was made within the constraints of categorical being.
+To define change, and show that it is, it is necessary to establish a different sense of being entirely, in Phys.
+III.1–2.

 Chapter 2